shagunattri/bashbook/bash/4dataWrangling.md

 tail gives last 10 lines at the tail

-awk is alsoa full blown programming language
+awk is also a full blown programming language

 awk -> column based data parser parses data in whitespace separated columns and